status-im/specs/status-group-chats-spec.md

 - If the author of the event is an admin, target can only be themselves or a non-admin member.
 - If the author of the event is not an admin, the target of the event can only be themselves.
 -
-If the event is valid a client SHOULD remove the member from the list of `members`/`admins` of the chat, and no further message should be sent to them.
+If the event is valid a client MUST remove the member from the list of `members`/`admins` of the chat, and no further message should be sent to them.

 #### admin-removed